4meta5/pallet-call-rbac/DESIGN.md

 ## Dangerous?

 It is dangerous in the wrong hands.
 If `SuperUser` is centralized or compromised, then they can execute any call from any origin using this pallet.
-For this reason,

-**It is highly encouraged to assign `SuperUser` to `EnsureRoot`.** By making this assignment, users ensure chains governance can react to attacks by compromised `Admin` or `Executer` by either revoking access and clearing the allowed calls for the compromised access level.
+**It is highly encouraged to assign `SuperUser` to `EnsureRoot`.** This assignment ensures that governance can react to attacks by either revoking access or clearing the allowed calls for the compromised access level.